oliverschwendener/ueli/README.md

 * ([#37](https://github.com/oliverschwendener/ueli/issues/37)) Window starts to move while typing when custom scaling in Windows is set.
 * ([#92](https://github.com/oliverschwendener/ueli/issues/92)) If you see an error that says `spawn powershell.exe ENOENT` check if powershell is installed (should be installed in all recent Versions of Windows by default) and check if powershell is in the PATH variable.
+* ([#278](https://github.com/oliverschwendener/ueli/issues/278)) If you're on macOS Catalina you might miss some system apps (for example: Books or QuickTime Player).
+Try adding `/System/Applications` to your application search settings.

 For more check [here](https://github.com/oliverschwendener/ueli/issues).